e2b-dev/awesome-ai-agents/README.md

 General purpose, Multi-agent

 ### Description
+A-  multi-agent simulation library, with a goal to simulate and optimize systems and environments with multiple agents interacting
 - Researchers from Stanford and Google created an interactive sandbox env with 25 Gen AI agents can simulate human behavior
 - They walk in the park, join for coffee at a cafe, and share news with colleagues.
 They demonstrated surprisingly good social
 - Westworld's inspiration is drawn from Unity software and Unity ML Agents, adapted in Python